Rewriting with Acyclic Queries: Mind Your Head: Towards Acyclic Rewritings

-Let $Q$ and $V$ be the Boolean query and the view constructed in the proof for Theorem~\ref{thm:arewriting-np-hard}, respectively.
+Let $Q$ and $V$ be the Boolean query and the view constructed in the proof for \autoref{thm:arewriting-np-hard}, respectively.
 If $(\bodyof{Q},V,\app,\psi)$, for some mappings $\app$ and $\psi$, is a cover description for $Q$, then the Boolean query with body $\app(\headof{V})$ is a rewriting of $Q$ since the cover description constitutes a consistent cover partition for $Q$ (a cover partition consisting of a single cover description is consistent by definition).

-Thus, $Q$ is equivalent to $(\pi_\emptyset \circ \sigma)(V)$ where $\sigma$ is the selection that unifies precisely those variables unified by $\app$.
-Conversely, if $Q$ is equivalent to $(\pi_\emptyset \circ \sigma)(V)$ for a selection $\sigma$, then the Boolean query with body $\app(\headof{V})$ with $\app = \sigma$ is a rewriting of $Q$.
-Hence, by choosing the second input query $Q' = V$, Corollary~\ref{corollary:select-full-project-hcq} follows because $Q$ and $Q'$ are hierarchical.
+Thus, \(Q\) is equivalent to the Boolean query \(Q''\) whose body is obtained from \(\bodyof{V}\) by unifying exactly the (head) variables in \(\bodyof{V}\) the application \app unifies.
+In other words, \(Q''\) equals \(\app(V)\) up to renaming variables.